lexfrl/slt/README.md

 ###Rules example

-It's a complex real-world example that shows how to handle API redirects with a Location header.
+It's a complex real-world (my production code) example that shows how to handle API redirects with a Location header.

 ```javascript
 import r from "superagent-bluebird-promise";